ymesika/istio-hybrid/README.md

 public one but not vice versa, the "client" is the one that initiates the VPN tunnel.

+If you require faster error recovery, higher security level or a more elaborate high availability solution than strongSwan, consider using a VPN solution that runs outside of the cluster on dedicated hardware or one of the [IBM Cloud Direct Link](https://console.bluemix.net/docs/infrastructure/direct-link/getting-started.html#get-started-with-ibm-cloud-direct-link) service options.

 Instructions below connects an ICP cluster that has no public access to an IKS cluster.